Ciela-Institute/caustics/paper.md

 extend these lens and source lists using templates provided in the documentation.

-Once a lensing system has been defined `caustics` may then perform various mathematical operations on the system such as raytracing through the lensing system, either forwards and backwards.
+Once a lensing system has been defined, `caustics` may then perform various computational operations on the system such as raytracing through the lensing system, either forwards and backwards.
 Users may compute the lensing potential, convergence, deflection field, time delay field, and magnification.
 All of these operations may readily be performed in a multi-plane setting to account for